whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-05-Sephora-VIB-Rouge-Annual-Gift-Marc-Jacobs.md

 <br>

-<p>The welcome kit includes the lipstick, a VIB Rouge Red Card (if it's your first time to qualify, if it's a renewal you don't get another red card), and a Beauty Studio All-Access Pass.</p>
+<p>The welcome kit includes the lipstick, a VIB Rouge Red Card (if it's your first time to qualify, if it's a renewal you don't get another red card), and a Beauty Studio All-Access Pass (not pictured).</p>

 <p>The packaging is beautiful and it feels like I'm part of an exclusive club alright ;)</p>